Once a job is created (job status is "Queued"), the scheduler can allocate resources to the job via the scheduling console and job details view.

 - Highest Rating: Sorts the resources in the modal list by "Rating" (as specified in the resource's details on Salesforce CRM).

-- Least Utilised: Sorts based on resources with the least utilization (requires a job in status "Pending Allocation" or later as it requires a date to perform its calculations).
+- Least Utilized: Sorts based on resources with the least utilization (requires a job in status "Pending Allocation" or later as it requires a date to perform its calculations).

 Figure 7.
 The sort filter drop-down menu from the select resources modal.